zzuzjl/lowendscript/readme.md

 ./setup-debian.sh site example.com

-When running the iptables install you must specify a SSH port to allow (22 is the default).
-Future support will allow xinetd.d to use an alternate port for SSH.
-However, for now port 22 is all that works with this script and xinetd.d.
+When running the iptables or dropbear install you must specify a SSH port.
+Remember, port 22 is the default.
+It's recomended that you change this from 22 just to save server load from attacks on that port.